 Trying different foods exposes children to the profile of nutrients that are not in their everyday diet.

-In the current pandemic when traveling and eating out may still not be safe, Food Explorer Passports are a great way to “travel” without having to leave home.
+Food Explorer Passports are a great way to “travel” without having to leave home.
 Find recipes online or your favorite cookbooks that feature cultural recipes that you may not normally prepare.
 Ask friends if they have family recipes from their own culture that they could share with you.
 Have fun learning about the traditions of that culture before you prepare the foods for a more immersive experience.
 Finally, when serving your recipes find music or decor that may also celebrate the culture.
 Here’s how you make your food explorer passport:

 1. Find a notebook: Find a small passport-sized notebook ( about 3.5 inches by 5.5 inches).
 I found mine at Target, and they came in packs of three with graph paper on the inside